SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

     log10_M is log10(Mass in [Msun/h]), HMFs are given in dN/dlnM [(h/Mpc)^3]

-So far, nothing too dramatic.
+So far, nothing too surprising.
 Now let’s look into one of the redshift
 outputs:

 .. code:: ipython3